servantboy/The-Revelation-Riddle/Revelation-Riddle-Full.md

 	•	1,260 days (Rev. 11:3; Rev. 12:6)
 	•	“a time, times, and half a time” (Dan.
 7:25; Rev. 12:14) During this space:
-	•	the Harlot rides the beast (Rev. 17:3),
 	•	the kings of the earth commit fornication with her (Rev. 17–18),
 	•	and her judgment comes “in one hour” (Rev. 18:10, 17, 19).
 In this typology, that brief window is the reign of the Daughter of Tyre, the seventh head’s daughter, before she is destroyed.